Trust the

-The question is not whether a supplier has marketing polish.
-It is whether they can prove identity, purity, sterility, and handling discipline with real documentation.
+The question isn't whether a supplier has marketing polish.
+It's whether they can prove identity, purity, sterility, and handling discipline with real documentation.

-Most failures do not happen at the headline level.
+Most failures don't happen at the headline level.
 They happen in the handoffs between synthesis, testing, packaging, and retail distribution.

 Raw inputs